gkthiruvathukal/thiruvathukal-home-sphinx/source/publications.rst

 This should be a nearly complete list of publications.

-If for any reason you cannot easily find something, you can either view the :ref:`genindex` (by topic) or the `Loyola Digital Commons <https://works.bepress.com/>`_.
+If for any reason you cannot easily find something, you can either view the :ref:`genindex` (by topic) or my `BePress Profile <https://works.bepress.com/gkthiruvathukal>`_.
 Virtually all of my work is open access, except for a couple of books.

 Please don't hesitate to contact me with any questions, especially if you are looking for a particular work.